Skip to Content

 Foundry

-Add your Stagenet’s RPC URL and a funded private key to your .env file:
+Add your Stagenet’s RPC URL and your funded private key to your .env file:

 STAGENET_RPC_URL=<YOUR_STAGENET_RPC_URL> PRIVATE_KEY=<YOUR_FUNDED_PRIVATE_KEY>